Triangular Ring Resonator: Direct measurement of the parity-odd parameters of the photon sector of SME: Triangular Fabry-Perot Resonator

 A setup for the triangular resonator is depicted in Fig. \ref{fig:2}.
 This setup uses a perfect mirror and two other mirrors which partially allow light rays pass through them.
 Similar to the Trimmer setup \cite{Trimmer}, we have placed a piece of glass (a magnetic material, $\mu>1$ ) in one edge of the resonator in order to make it sensitive to $Y_{1m}(\theta,\phi)$ parity-odd LIV terms.
 The resonator is transparent to frequencies in which a standing light wave is produced on the perimeter of the triangle.
 In order to calculate the resonant frequencies, we just need to find the waves which allow the formation of the standing light wave inside the resonator.

-This setup is a simple generalization of the Fabry-Perot resonator.
+Triangular resonator is a simple generalization of the Fabry-Perot resonator.
 Fig. \ref{fig:2} depicts how to choose the resonant frequencies of lights moving clockwise and anti-clockwise using a single triangular resonator.
 In the next section we prove that measuring the beat frequency between these two resonant frequencies as the optical table rotates, will measure the parity-odd parameters of the photon sector of SME.